sourcenetwork/docs.source.network/docs/query-specification/limiting-and-pagination.md

 }
 ```

-Here we introduce the `limit` function, which accepts the max number of items to return from the resulting set.
+The `limit` function accepts the maximum number of items to return from the resulting set.
+Next, we can `skip` elements in the set, to get the following N objects from the return set.

-Next, we can skip elements in the set, to get the following N objects from the return set.
-This can be used to create a pagination system, where we have a limit of items per page, and skip through pages.
+Both these functions can be used to create a pagination system, where we have a limit on number of items per page, and can skip through pages as well.

 Let's get the *next* top 10 rated books after the previous query
 ```javascript